 Generally speaking, the Hard Sleeper is much better than Hard Seat, and the Soft Sleeper are the best Choice.
 Because it offers much larger space, more facilities, more clean environment.

-Useful Tips on Soft Sleepers on Tibet Trains
+Useful Tips on Sleeper and Seat on Tibet Trains

 1. Hard Seat is Not Recommend.